By Barbara O’Neill, Ph.D., CFP®, email@example.com.

 2. Decide What You Can Repay

-Ideally, your client will want to pay at least double the required minimum monthly payment.
+Ideally, your client will pay at least double the required minimum monthly payment.
 This would be 6% of the outstanding monthly balance instead of the typical 3% required minimum payment.
 This one simple step can save hundreds, even thousands, of dollars of interest and years of debt repayment.
 Online credit calculators and the debt payoff table in credit card statements are useful tools to estimate how long it will take, and how much interest it will cost, to repay existing creditors.

 3. Increase Income and/or Reduce Expenses